n132/Libc-GOT-Hijacking/README.md

 This is a userspace attacking skill: If you can write arbitrary memory space, you can use this method to execute arbitrary code.

-> You only need to know the base addres of glibc
+> You only need to know the base address of Glibc

 ## glibc > 2.35

-Comparing to glibc<=2.35 there is a mitigation implemented, whcih forbiden the methods for old library.
+Compared to glibc<=2.35 there is mitigation implemented, which forbids the methods for the old library.
 However, we desgined a method to bypass it and execute arbitrary code by once arbitrary write on Glibc's GOT table.
-This method performs Return Oriented Programming (ROP) attack on Global Offset Table (GOT).
+This method performs Return Oriented Programming (ROP) attack on the Global Offset Table (GOT).

 ![AttackFlow](./Img/AttackFlow.png)